gifdog97/dep-to-const/README.md

 # Dep-to-Const Converter

 This repository provides the converter from dependency structure to phrase structure.
-The converter works completely algorithmic and does not need any training.
+The converter works completely algorithmically and does not need any training.

 ## Usage
 ### Requirement
-`pip install pyconll nktk`
+`pip install pyconll nltk`

 For test, you additionally need to install `pytest`.